How do I create a Python 3 virtual environment with the Boto 3 library on Amazon Linux 2?

 Activate the virtual environment and install Boto 3

-1. Attach an AWS Identity and Access Management (IAM) role to your EC2 instance with the proper permissions policies so that Boto 3 can interact with the AWS APIs.
+1. Attach an AWS Identity and Access Management (IAM) role to your EC2 instance with permissions policies for Boto 3 to interact with AWS APIs.
 For other authentication methods, see the Boto 3 documentation.

-2. Activate the environment by sourcing the activate file in the bin directory under your project directory.
+2. To activate the environment, source the activate file in the bin directory under your project directory:

-3. Make sure that you have the latest pip module installed within your environment.
+3. Make sure that your environment has the latest pip module installed:

 (env) [ec2-user ~]$ pip install pip --upgrade

-4. Use the pip command to install the Boto 3 library within our virtual environment.
+4. To install the Boto 3 library within your virtual environment, use the pip command:

 (env) [ec2-user ~]$ pip install boto3